epfl-ada/ada-2023-project-blackada/README.md

 - Dummy Extraction: Use the review as-is, without any pre-processing.
 - Lemmatization: Words were lemmatized to reduce inflected words to their base form.
 - Adjective Extraction: We extract only the adjectives from the reviews.
+- Stopword Removal: We remove common words that do not add meaning to the text.

 Further details on the methods are discussed in [main.ipynb](main.ipynb) and [playground/extractors.ipynb](playground/extractors.ipynb) notebooks.